juzraai/cordis-projects-crawler/README.md

 * file logging
 * can parse all info from project page (NEW IN CODE)
 * can parse publication list JSON strings (NEW IN CODE)
+* can export projects' data to CSV file (NEW IN CODE)

 ##2.
 Requirements